Alphaz0r/huntress-ctf-2023/zerion/README.md

 $L66Rgr=explode(['<?', 'VeryLongString'])
 ```

 Second line is another variable.
-It is also a 2D array containing 3 Strings.
+It is also an array containing 3 Strings.
 The 2 first ones are also decoded Base64 but the last one is very interesting.

-Basically the 3rd String is a succession of manipulations on the VeryLongString that is contained in the first variable.
+Basically the 3rd String is a succession of manipulations on the VeryLongString that is contained in the first array.

 1. First it applies `str_rot13()` which is a Caesar cipher, you just replace each letter by the one 13 steps after it in the alphabet. (example: a=n)
 2. After that it applies `strrev()` which is just reverses the String (confirmation of the hint found earlier)